Outreach

 St. Elmo Brady Academy

-The St. Elmo Brady Academy (SEBA) is an outreach program that encourages middle school youth from underserved backgrounds to pursue STEM careers.
+The St. Elmo Brady Academy (SEBA) is an outreach program that aims to encourage middle school youth from underserved backgrounds to pursue STEM careers.
 SEBA was founded by former chemical and biomolecular engineering lecturer Jerrod Henderson.
 Learn more about this program and download our outreach activities for your own use.

 Learn More